vippsas/vipps-developers/contact.md

 If you want to send additional information about the same issue, please reply to the email, without changing the `Subject` line.

+Please remove previous communication when replying to an email, do _not_ quote all the other messages.
+We already have them.

 # Automatic reply

 You will get an auto-reply from us with an issue number like `VSD-1234` in the `Subject` line.